markw13a/gaelic-dictionary-app/readme.txt

 2) Add ability to change between views by swiping left or right

 3) Add "search history"?
 May or may not do.

+4) Investigate possible bug with inability to save words that contain apostrophes